 - A bout in the women's competition in 2012 between eventual champion Katie Taylor of Ireland and home favorite Natasha Jonas registered the highest decibel level of any event across the entire Games.

 - In 2016, head guards were scrapped for the men and electronic scoring replaced.
-In a controversial decision, it was decided that for the first time professional boxers will be allowed to compete at the Rio Olympic Games.
+In a controversial decision, it was decided that for the first time professional boxers were allowed to compete at the Rio Olympic Games.

 - A familiar name was on the boxing card for the 2016 Games, an unrelated Muhammad Ali was representing the UK.